Can You Claim Compensation As a Passenger In a Vehicle Accident? Yes…

 What Is A Phantom Vehicle In Relation To Automobile Insurance?

 What is a phantom vehicle?
-A phantom vehicle most commonly refers to a vehicle that causes an accident without making contact with a victim or a victim’s vehicle.
+A phantom vehicle most commonly refers to a vehicle that causes an accident without making contact with a victim or the victim’s vehicle.
 How can a car cause an accident without hitting anyone or anything?

 Phantom Vehicles Often Leave The Scene Of An Accident